kimx1201/kimx1201/README.md

 ### Hi there 👋   I am Gi Lim.

-> Lifelong learner, journalistic writer, people data scientist, and secret typeface designer.
+> Lifelong learner, journalistic writer, people data scientist and secret typeface designer.
 > Trying to be a data-driven with critical thinking, seeking insight from data.

 ### Skills